crate/cratedb-guide/docs/install/container/docker.rst

 - Puts the container into the ``crate`` network and maps port ``4201`` on your host machine to port ``4200`` on the container (admin UI).
 - Defines the environment variable:ref:`CRATE_HEAP_SIZE <manual:conf-env-heap-size>`,
-  which is used by CrateDB to allocate 2G for its heap.
+  which is used by CrateDB to allocate 1 GB for its heap memory.
 - Runs the command ``crate`` inside the container with parameters:
     * ``network.host``: The ``_site_`` value results in the binding of the CrateDB process to a site-local IP address.